Table of Contents

 8. Medication Side Effects

 Like medical conditions, medications sometimes have unexpected side effects.
-One website that lists pharmaceutical side effects had "sweating" listed as a side effect on 328 different medications.11
+One website that compiles pharmaceutical side effects had “sweating” listed as a side effect on 328 different medications.
+(11)

-If you take any prescriptions, check the side effects to make sure they aren't causing your excessive armpit sweating.
+If you take any prescriptions, check the side effects to ensure they aren’t causing your excessive armpit sweating.

-The good news... you're not the only person asking this question.
+The million-dollar question, right?
+The good news…you’re not the only person asking this question.
 Millions of people, just like you, have asked the same questions.

 As a result, scientists and doctors have spent years searching for ways to stop excessive armpit sweat.